• Skip to primary navigation

 Old Fashioned Rhubarb Crisp

-Even though this is meant to be a dessert, I love to have the leftovers for dessert with an extra scoop of Greek yogurt for a perfect summery treat.
+Even though this is meant to be a dessert, I love to have the leftovers for breakfast with an extra scoop of Greek yogurt for a perfect summery treat.

 Old Fashioned Rhubarb Crisp